mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 developers can proactively identify and fix problems before they impact users.

-The D2iQ Kubernetes Platform (DKP) comes with monitoring stack components consisting of [Prometheus][], which collects metrics, [Grafana][], which can visualize and presents the metrics, [Alertmanager][], that handles acting on metrics and sending alerts to 3rd party service, and [Thanos][] that handles multi cluster functionality of [Prometheus][].
+The D2iQ Kubernetes Platform (DKP) comes with monitoring stack components consisting of [Prometheus][], which collects metrics, [Grafana][], which can visualize and present the metrics, [Alertmanager][], which handles acting on metrics and sending alerts to 3rd party service, and [Thanos][] which handles multi-cluster functionality of [Prometheus][].
 These components are configured to provide monitoring and alerting for applications launched on DKP.

 ## How to emit metrics from Go application

-To emit metrics from a Go application, you can use the Prometheus library.
-The [Prometheus library][] provides a number of functions that can be used to create and emit metrics.
+To emit metrics from a Go application, use the [Prometheus library][], which provides a number of helpful functions.
 There are multiple types of metrics that application can emit.
-Type type of metrics defines how the Prometheus will interpret the data.
+The type of metrics defines how the Prometheus will interpret the data.

 Prometheus has four types of metrics: